swcarpentry/r-novice-gapminder/_episodes/14-tidyr.md

 Sometimes, as with the gapminder dataset, we have multiple types of observed data.
-It is neither a purely 'long' nor a purely 'wide' data format, but rather something in between.
-We have three "ID variables" (`continent`, `country`, `year`) and three "observation variables" (`pop`,`lifeExp`,`gdpPercap`).
-I usually prefer my data in this intermediate format in most cases despite not having _all_ observations in one column given that all three observation variables have different units.
-There are few operations that would require us to stretch out this dataframe any longer (i.e. four ID variables and one observation variable).
+It is somewhere in between the purely 'long' and 'wide' data formats.
+We have 3 "ID variables" (`continent`, `country`, `year`) and 3 "Observation variables" (`pop`,`lifeExp`,`gdpPercap`).
+I usually prefer my data in this intermediate format in most cases despite not having ALL observations in 1 column given that all 3 observation variables have different units.
+There are few operations that would need us to stretch out this dataframe any longer (i.e. 4 ID variables and 1 Observation variable).

-Functions in R are often vector-based, so you usually do not want to do mathematical operations on values with different units.
-For example, using the purely long format, a single mean for all of the values of population, life expectancy, and GDP would not be meaningful since it would return the mean of values with three incompatible units.
-The solution is either to first manipulate the data by grouping (see the lesson on `dplyr`), or to change the structure of the dataframe.  **Note:** Some plotting functions in R actually work better with the wide format data.
+While using many of the functions in R, which are often vector based, you usually do not want to do mathematical operations on values with different units.
+For example, using the purely long format, a single mean for all of the values of population, life expectancy, and GDP would not be meaningful since it would return the mean of values with 3 incompatible units.
+The solution is that we first manipulate the data either by grouping (see the lesson on `dplyr`), or we change the structure of the dataframe.  **Note:** Some plotting functions in R actually work better in the wide format data.

 ## From wide to long format with gather()

-Until now, we've been using the nicely formatted original gapminder dataset, but 'real' data (e.g. our own research data) will never be so well organized.
-Here, we start with the wide format version of the gapminder dataset.
+Until now, we've been using the nicely formatted original gapminder dataset, but 'real' data (i.e. our own research data) will never be so well organized.
+Here let's start with the wide format version of the gapminder dataset.

 > Download the wide version of the gapminder data from [here](https://raw.githubusercontent.com/swcarpentry/r-novice-gapminder/gh-pages/_episodes_rmd/data/gapminder_wide.csv) and save it in your data folder.

 We'll load the data file and look at it.
-Note: we don't want our `continent` and `country` columns to be factors, so we use the `stringsAsFactors` argument for `read.csv()` to disable that.
+Note: we don't want our continent and country columns to be factors, so we use the stringsAsFactors argument for `read.csv()` to disable that.